smxi/php-html-mime-mail/README.txt

 actually a negative for our needs. htmlMimeMail5 is also more complicated, and doesn't really do anything that we need.
 I may now and then pull pieces off of it and put them into 3.0 if they prove to be more reliable and do not change the functionality of the 3.0 release at all.
-As noted, smpt.php and RFC822.php are from the 5.0 release.
+As noted, smtp.php and RFC822.php are from the 5.0 release.

 Please do not ask for support, I included the original example files from the